‘Kill la Kill’ Video Game Teased By Trigger, But Still No Anime ‘Kill la Kill’ Season 2 For Ryuko Matoi

 Hiromi also shot down a fan theory that Gurren Lagann, Little Witch Academia, and Kill la Kill are all set in the same universe at different points in time.
 The idea was related to Akko’s usage of spiral energy and as such Croix would be the founder of the Anti-spirals.
 Hiromi simply stated that these stories all exist in different universes, but with the notable exception of Trigger-chan and Inferno Cop, who have “the ability to cross between these walls and limitations.”

-Fans probably are probably just hoping there are no limitations to the KLK anime franchise and that both Kill la Kill Season 2 and a video game see the light of day.
+Fans are probably just hoping there are no limitations to the KLK anime franchise and that both Kill la Kill Season 2 and a video game see the light of day.
 Stay tuned.